wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 As shown below, the Center of Enablement (CoE) has a long-term lifetime, which starts with a terms of reference that outlines the "WHY" we need the CoE.
 Once we have business buy-in, we LAUNCH the CoE and switch to IN-FLIGHT mode until the value or energy of the CoE starts diminishing.
 We then TERMINATE the CoE and share the outcomes, the value, transparently.

+The CoE has a long lifespan, that is terminated by a technology or approach of philosophy becoming obsolete.
+For example, if we had On Prem Engineering CoE, once we move fully to the cloud, it will be terminated.
+During the decline phase, the membership, governance, and vision will become stale.
+This is where it is important for the CoE members to track and identify trends and start the process of termination.

-That said, think of the CoE lifetime as the [Huygens](https://en.wikipedia.org/wiki/Huygens_(spacecraft)) space probe's lifetime, which could be described as a potentially infinite journey without any known destination.
-In comparison I visualize working groups as short regional flights and Communities of Practices as long-haul flights, for example a 15-20+ hour flight from North America to South-Africa.
+That said, think of the CoE lifetime as the [Huygens](https://en.wikipedia.org/wiki/Huygens_(spacecraft)) space probe's lifetime, which could be describes as a potentially infinite journey without any known destination.

 ![Lifetime](../images/ceremony-center-of-enablement-lifetime.png)